thelounge/thelounge.github.io/_guides/znc.md

 For each IRC server connected from ZNC, you will need a separate irc server connection from within The Lounge.
 This is a limitation of the IRC protocol and can't be fixed by ZNC.

-In order to connect, you will need to specify the server you want to use in the username field In essence from within the The Lounge server settings:
+In order to connect, you will need to specify the server you want to use in the username field.

+In essence from within the The Lounge server settings:
+ - Username: zncUser/network
+ - Password: zncPassword

+Or if you are using the Clientbuffer module:
- - Username: zncuser@clientid/network
+ - Username: zncUser@clientid/network
- - Password: znc_password
+ - Password: zncPassword

-The `@clientid` part is optional and only needed if the Clientbuffer module is loaded.